-Here are the four basic business models for a cold-pressed juice business:
+In this article, I’ll go over the four basic business models for a cold-pressed juice bar / business:

-Other than needing juice equipment, people, and an ecommerce website, you will need to do some marketing.
+Other than needing juice bar equipment, staff, and an ecommerce website, you will need to do some marketing.
 Facebook has amazingly targeted marketing these days, and it’s relatively cheap.
 You can, for example, advertise to people in your area who have “liked” photos and accounts related to health food, nutrition, and fitness.
-If your instagram and facebook game is on fleek you should be able to fill a decent amount of orders, as long as the competition isn’t too high in your area.
+If your Instagram and Facebook game is on fleek you should be able to fill a decent amount of orders, as long as the competition isn’t too high in your area.

 When you grow to multiple locations, you will need to decide if you want to make your cold-pressed juice in each location, or produce it centrally in one kitchen then distribute out to your other stores.
 There are pros and cons with each model.

-It’s hard to start small as a wholesale brand, so if you’re going to go wholesale you probably need to go big out of the gate, meaning a big investment in marketing and a factory.
-There are a number of reasons for this:
+It’s hard to start small as a wholesale brand, so if you’re going to go wholesale, you probably need to go big out of the gate.
+This requires a big investment in marketing and a factory.
+There are a couple of major reasons for this:

-When you are selling to 3rd parties for resale in the US you must use HPP or another pasteurization method to achieve a 5 log kill, meaning you are ensuring that most of the potentially harmful pathogens have been killed.
+When you are selling to 3rd parties for resale in the US, you must use HPP or another pasteurization method to achieve a 5 log kill, meaning you are ensuring that most of the potentially harmful pathogens have been killed.
 This means you either have to buy an HPP machine (expensive) or pay an HPP facility to process your juice for you, but normally they require a minimum order amount of thousands of bottles.
-Read more about HPP here.
+Read more about HPP.

 Another major challenge is that you must let the re-seller make 30%-40% profit, meaning you have to sell to them at a discount.
 On the other hand, you don’t need to invest in brick and mortar stores so you can keep your overhead relatively low compared to owning a bunch of juice bars.